at-dro/treequery/docs/report.md

   ![Plot of the average runtime by query type](figures/querytype_querysize_averagetime.svg)

-* Setting the `direct` flag seems to the runtime slightly on large instances, as can be seen in the following plot.
+* Setting the `direct` flag seems to improve the runtime slightly on large instances, as can be seen in the following plot.
   This comes as no surprise, as it reduces the search space immensely.

   ![Plot of the average runtime by direct flag set](figures/directset_querysize_averagetime.svg)